Outdoor Landscape Lighting Tips For Your Best Pathway

 The Hollywood Premiere

-With this outdoor lighting mistake, we’re never sure if there’s a movie premiere, a car dealership or someone signalling to extraterrestrials.
+With this outdoor lighting mistake, we’re never sure if there’s a movie premiere, a car dealership or someone signaling to extraterrestrials.
 Using lights that are too bright or beams that are improperly focused can cause unwanted light pollution for you and your neighbours, which is especially hazardous when the glare affects safe navigation of pathways.

 Most outdoor lighting kits from your local hardware store are designed to catch your eye with a slick design and finish, and the actual quality of lighting and fixture construction is secondary.
 Also, kit lighting isn’t engineered to take into account custom power requirements or runs of various lengths, which means you will find yourself constantly replacing bulbs and fixtures.